norvig/paip-lisp/docs/chapter2.md

 If we wanted to develop a larger grammar, the problem could get worse, because the rule-writer might have to depend more and more on Lisp.

-[TK, fn1] We will soon see "Kleene plus" notation, wherein *PP+* denotes one or more repetition of *PP.*
+[TK, fn1] We will soon see "Kleene plus" notation, wherein *PP+* denotes one or more repetitions of *PP.*

 <a id='page-39'></a>